A Guide To 3D Secure Authentication

 What is 3D Secure 2?:

 3D Secure 2 was released by a network of six major card issuers collectively called EMVco.
-Aimed to be less disruptive than its predecessor, 3D Secure works by sending more data elements from the cardholder in the initial transaction stage, in order to perform a risk analysis.
-This determines whether the bank will push the transaction into a frictionless checkout flow, or have it challenged in the typical authentication environment found with version 1 of 3D secure.
+Aimed to be less disruptive than its predecessor, 3D Secure 2 works by sending more data elements from the cardholder in the initial transaction stage, in order to perform a risk analysis.
+This determines whether the bank will push the transaction into a frictionless checkout flow, or have it challenged in the typical authentication environment found with 3D secure 1.

-At Total Processing, our payment gateway and processing solutions allow you to take payments through our 3D secure hosted iframes with easy integration and full technical support.
+If you’re ready to get started taking payments, we can help.
+At Total Processing, our online payment gateway and processing solutions allow you to take payments through our 3D Secure hosted iframes with easy integration and full technical support.